-Access credentials are required for reading backups on primary storage to copy to Secure Storage and Cloud Storage.
+Access credentials are required for reading backups on remote storage to copy to Cloud Storage.
 There may be some cases where credentials have to be specified for both remote and local storage based on the types of primary and secondary storage configured for the computer collection.